 As you will see shortly in the section below, there are several options for uploading and installing free plugins automatically in WordPress, whereas installing paid plugins is normally done by manually downloading the plugin from the vendor’s site to your hard drive first, and then uploading and installing it on your site using the Upload method described below.

-How To Install WordPress Plugins On Your Site Using The WordPress Dashboard: Tutorial
+Installing WordPress Plugins Via The WordPress Dashboard: Tutorial

-You will be taken to the ‘Add Plugins’ area …
+You will be taken to the ‘Add Plugins’ screen …

-You can also access the ‘Add Plugins’ screen by clicking on Plugins > Installed Plugins …
+You can also access the ‘Add Plugins’ area by clicking on Plugins > Installed Plugins …

 And clicking on Plugins > Add New …